Becoming thrifty is a great feeling.

 3. Buy Used

-A great thrifty tip and tricks is to buy used whenever possible.
+A great thrifty tip and tricks are to buy used whenever possible.

 This principle applies to most materialistic items.